pnf/talks/lenses/foo.md

 ~~~.hs
 type Lens s a = Functor f => (a -> f a) -> s -> f s
 ~~~
-Make a single lens do different things by passing it different functors.
+You can make a single function of this form do many different things by passing it arbitrarily crafted functors.

 ### Van Laarhoven fly-by